juxor/afaq/markdown/secG3.md

 rights.
 Tucker's position is fundamentally **democratic** and evolutionary while Rothbard's is autocratic and fossilised.

-This is particularly the case if you are proposing an economic system which is based on inequalities of wealth, power and influence and the means of accumulating more.
-As we note in [section G.3.3](secG3.html#secg33), one of individualist anarchists that remained pointed this out and opposed Rothbard's arguments.
+This is particularly the case if you are proposing an economic system that is based on inequalities of wealth, power and influence and the means of accumulating more.
+As we note in [section G.3.3](secG3.html#secg33), one of the few individualist anarchists that remained pointed this out and opposed Rothbard's arguments.
 As such, while Rothbard may have subscribed to a system of competing defence companies like Tucker, he expected them to operate in a substantially different legal system, enforcing different (capitalist) property rights and within a radically different socio-economic system.
 These differences are hardly _"minor"_.
 As such, to claim that "anarcho"-capitalism